juju/docs/src/en/developer-getting-started.md

 # Getting Started with charm development

 This guide is for anyone wanting to creating the code that we call a _charm_; the part that does the work of installing and managing applications in a Juju model.
-Many charms exist in the [Juju store][store] already, but if your favourite application isn't covered or you would like to make your own spin on an existing charm, you will discover all the tools and information you need here.
+Many charms exist in the [Juju Charm Store][charm-store] already, but if your favourite application isn't covered or you would like to make your own spin on an existing charm, you will discover all the tools and information you need here.

 ## Requirements

   - **A Juju controller**: If you have not used Juju before, it's a good idea to [start here][getting-started].
   - **Python 3.x**: it is possible to develop charms using other languages, but this guide focuses on Python-based development.
   - **Charm Tools**: Command line utilities to make it easy to create, build, fetch and test charms.
 [See the Charm Tools page][charm-tools]